UWPCE-PythonCert/PythonCertDevel/source/exercises/html_renderer.rst

 Now it gets fun!

 Extend the ``Element.render()`` method so that it can render other elements inside the tag in addition to strings.
 A recursion-like approach should do it. i.e. it can call the ``render()`` method of the elements it contains.

+so you should be able to ``append`` an element to another element -- not just text.

 If this recursion-like idea doesn't make sense to you, take a look at this blog post, which talks about recursive algorithms: